25 Things To Do with Kids on a Rainy Day in Boston

 Bowling, go-kart racing, laser tag, and an arcade keep kids busy.
 Photo courtesy of Apex Entertainment

 You may not want to stroll through the park on a rainy day, but that shouldn't stop you from enjoying a little greenery.
-Visit one of these indoor gardens to enjoy beautiful flowers, visit with butterflies and more.
-Both the Tropical Forest and Bird World at Franklin Park Zoo are indoors, so you can even head to the zoo on a rainy day.
+Visit one of these indoor gardens to enjoy beautiful flowers, visit with butterflies, and more.

-15. If nothing catches your eye at the movies, grab tickets to a puppet show instead: in Brookline, there's an ever-changing lineup of shows for kids 3 and up.
+If nothing catches your eye at the movies, grab tickets to a virtual puppet show instead.
+The popular Puppet Showplace Theater in Brookline offers an ever-changing lineup of shows for kids 3 and up.

-16. A rainy day is the perfect time for little yogis to channel their inner Zen.
-With two Boston locations, Coolidge Yoga offers lots of yoga classes designed for kids with fun music, silly poses, and creative themes.
+Down Under School of Yoga in Newton offers yoga classes designed for kids with fun music, silly poses, and creative themes.

 Unleash your creativity!
 Photo courtesy of Museum of Fine Arts, Boston

-23. Looking to play indoors but with more variety?
 Pay a visit to the Boston Children's Museum where your kids can play with bubbles, build in the construction zone, and let their imaginations run wild.
 If you've visited here recently, consider a trip out of the city to visit the Acton Discovery Museum or The Children's Museum of New Hampshire.
 (These two museums made our list of the best children's museum in each state and are well worth a visit!)

-24. Visit with the dinosaurs at the Museum of Science.
-If you've got younger kiddos in tow, consider starting at the Discovery Center for some interactive fun.
+Meet the dinos at the Museum of Science.
+If you've got younger kiddos in tow, start at the Discovery Center for some interactive fun.